latifyildirim/Hands-On-AWS/2023_01_17_S3_02/README.md

 3. Review and upload
 ```

-- Go to `destination.cross.region.replica.clarusway` bucket show that the `tag_file.txt` file is replicated.
+- Go to `destination.cross.region.replica.latif` bucket show that the `tag_file.txt` file is replicated.